dmytro-feshchenko/node-react-microservices-sample/README.md

 ## Micro services:
 1. Movies - contains API for managing movies (CRUD, search, etc.).
-2. (Not ready) Users - allows authentication and authorization, adds an ability to use CRUD for users list.
+2. Users - allows authentication and authorization, adds an ability to use CRUD for users list.
-3. (Not ready) Web - contains web interface for the project.
+3. Web - contains web interface for the project.